jcarenza/allisoncarenza/src/posts/senior-superstar.md

 ---
-title: 'Senior Superstar!'
+title: "Senior Superstar!"
-description: '<p>As much as I love taking pictures of babies, I equally enjoy taking pictures of seniors in high school.   [&hellip;]</p>
+description: "As much as I love taking pictures of babies, I equally enjoy taking pictures of seniors in high school.   "
-'
-publishDate: 'Dec 21, 2011'
+publishDate: "Dec 21, 2011"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/lyndsay7.jpg'
+heroImage: "/media/lyndsay7.jpg"
-alt: 'Senior Superstar!'
+alt: "Senior Superstar!"
-slug: 'senior-superstar'
+slug: "senior-superstar"
-category: ['Senior Pictures']
+category: ["Senior Pictures"]
-tags: ['Kansas City  Senior Photographer','Senior Pictures','Senior Pictures']
+tags: ["Kansas City  Senior Photographer", "Senior Pictures", "Senior Pictures"]
 ---

 <p style="text-align: center;">As much as I love taking pictures of babies, I equally enjoy taking pictures of seniors in high school.
 Maybe it&apos;s the age, or the substance of the session, but really I think it&apos;s the hope.
 I&apos;m capturing hope and dreams, and fear, and uncertainty all balled up inside a kid about to become and adult.
 I love it, I love hearing their stories, their hopes, their dreams.
 This week I had the opportunity to photograph a beautiful senior.
 Meet Lyndsay.</p>